 That said, you still need to monitor your carbohydrate intake if you have diabetes to manage your health and keep your blood sugar in check.

-Benefits of Fruits
+Benefits of Eating Fruits for Diabetes

 If you have diabetes, your risk of experiencing a heart attack or stroke is double that of someone without the condition.
 Increasing your fruit intake can prevent this likelihood by lowering your cholesterol and blood pressure.
+Citrus fruits, for example, offer numerous health benefits due to their vitamins and nutrients, including fiber, folate, and potassium.

 Moreover, the fiber in fruit can help maintain healthy blood sugar levels and even prevent diabetes in those without the condition.
 Studies show that daily fruit consumption reduces the risk of developing type 2 diabetes by 23%.
+Incorporating dark green leafy vegetables, such as spinach, collards, and kale, into your diet is also important due to their nutrient density and low carbohydrate content.

-Best Fruits for Diabetes
+Best Low Glycemic Fruits for Diabetes

 Apples